FelipeACXavier/PhD/content/Meeting notes/Weekly sync/Progress meeting - Paper idea 1.1.md

 - Become familiar with:
 	- Software architecture recovery
 	- Functional Decomposition
-- If this work proposal is accepted, then start writing an actual research proposal.
 - Review paper for [[content/Reviews/Review - STAF 2025 - 3|STAF 2025]]
 - Look into MAPK
 - gijs walhavens towards digital twins for soccer robots a use case in reusing artifacts